Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

-In Bayesian assessments, one should always question the properties of the statistical model (such as independent executions), and whether these are appropriate for a given real-world scenario.
-Our use of CBI illustrates a general, formal method for incorporating one's doubts -- about the suitability of any statistical model properties -- directly into the assessment.
-This is a conservative version of a Bayesian approach first proposed by Draper \cite{Draper_1995}.
+In Bayesian assessments, one should always question the properties of the statistical model (such as independent executions), and whether these properties are appropriate in a given real-world context.
+Our use of CBI illustrates a general, formal method for incorporating such doubts -- about the suitability of any statistical model properties -- directly into the assessment.
+Since the results of CBI are guaranteed to be conservative (see Insight \ref{insight_gist_cbi}), this is a conservative version of a Bayesian approach first proposed by \cite{Draper_1995}.
 Draper suggests that if one is uncertain about the suitability of model properties, one should perform the inference with an ``expanded'' model that weakens the properties in question and has the original model as a special case.
-A suitable prior distribution for this expanded model will have to be defined.
-In this sense, our choice of the Klotz model is not arbitrary: it is the simplest model we know of that exhibits dependent, stationary Bernoulli trials, and that has ``independent executions'' as a special case.
+In this sense, our choice of the Klotz model is not arbitrary: it is the simplest model we know that exhibits dependent, stationary Bernoulli trials, and that has ``independent executions'' as a special case.
 This approach is incremental; if one is doubtful of the Klotz model, a model expansion of the Klotz model can be used for assessment.

-Our approach significantly extends Draper's initial idea by requiring that the results of inference be conservative.
-Ensuring this involves solving the constrained nonlinear optimisation problems that characterise the CBI method.
+Using this approach in \cite{SalakoZhao_TSE_2023}, we illustrated how to formally check the impact of one's doubts (about i.i.d. execution outcomes) on reliability claims, where such claims are based on Bayesian inference with operational testing data.
+The results suggested that, for on-demand systems, using the i.i.d. assumption in assessments could result in extremely optimistic claims, but not always.
+By weakening the prior knowledge an assessor must justify before commencing operational testing, the current paper extends this previous work to a much wider class of scenarios.
+For example, there are assessment scenarios for which the i.i.d. assumption supports claims ``close to being'' conservative. ``How close'' will depend on the strength of reliability evidence available (e.g., Fig.~\ref{fig_av_with_failures_example3} shows how accumulating operational evidence can make i.i.d.-based claims less optimistic).